FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 ## Purpose

-Fonticons Inc recieves regular requests to supply security related information and often fill out security questionnaires.
+Fonticons Inc receives regular requests to supply security related information and often fill out security questionnaires.
 While we understand that this is often a part of business and security process, we do not typically provide answers to these questions.
 However, in the interest of transparency and respect for other's processes, this document lays out our publically available security information.
 We will keep this document up-to-date.
 Please review these contents before